JellyPool/meter-stats-node/README.md

 🥳 Congratulations!
 Now you are part of the meterstats website!

-Enter the validator Telegram group for more information: https://t.me/joinchat/amEwf_syLTFhYjRk
+Enter the validators Telegram group for more information: https://t.me/joinchat/amEwf_syLTFhYjRk

 Ported and maintained by Jelly.